-Eastern Venezuela is a remote region only recently opened up to tourists thanks primarily to the paving of a road to Brazil that runs south parallel to the border with Guyana.
+Eastern Venezuela is a remote region that has only recently been opened up to tourists, primarily due to the paving of a road to Brazil that runs south parallel to the border with Guyana.
 This passes through vast tracts of lowland Guianan rainforest, before climbing up five thousand feet through a rainforest-covered escarpment where it is known as the Escalera (staircase).
 It then continues through the rolling grasslands and ‘lost-world’ plateaus of the Tepuis, which form the magnificent landscape of the Gran Sabana.
 This is one of the most exciting birding roads in South America along which a wide selection of species can be seen, many of which are confined to this dramatic region that overlaps the borders of Venezuela, Guyana and Brazil – the pan-Tepui endemics.
-Most of our tour will concentrate on finding as many of these endemics as possible, as well as enjoying one of the widest selection of cotingas available in anywhere in the Neotropics, including Guianan Cock-of-the-Rock, Pompadour Cotinga, and two species of bellbird.
+Most of our tour will concentrate on finding as many of these endemics as possible, as well as enjoying one of the widest variety of cotingas available anywhere in the Neotropics, including Guianan Cock-of-the-Rock, Pompadour Cotinga, and two species of bellbird.

 This tour can be taken in conjunction with our tour Venezuela: The Andes, Llanos and Coastal Range.

-Days 3-4: We’ll spend two days birdwatching in the Imataca Forest Reserve.
-Although it has been selectively logged the forest here is still largely intact.
-The birdlife is amazingly rich, as evidenced by the presence of one of the most sought-after birds in South America - Harpy Eagle.
-The Imataca may be the best place in the world to see this magnificent raptor and we’ll devote most of one day to the search.
-In the process we can expect to see a host of other birds such as Greater Yellow-headed Vulture, Red-throated Caracara, Painted Parakeet, Paradise Jacamar, Black Nunbird, White-throated Toucan, Yellow-tufted Woodpecker and Cayenne Jay.
-We’ll also hope to find an antswarm which seem to be fairly common in this forest, and we’ll stand quietly and watch the birds which come in to feed on the insects disturbed by the ants.
-Here these usually include the stunning White-plumed and Rufous-throated Antbirds as well as various woodcreepers and foliage-gleaners.
-We’ll also search for local specialities such as Crimson Topaz and Ferruginous-backed Antbird.
-Nights in El Palmar.
+Days 3-4: We’ll spend two days birdwatching in the remote Imataca Forest Reserve which we access using 4x4 jeeps.
+Although it has been selectively logged much of the forest here is still largely intact.
+The avifauna is amazingly rich, as evidenced by the presence of one of the most sought-after birds in South America - Harpy Eagle.
+The Imataca Forest is probably the best place in the world to see this magnificent raptor and we’ll devote most of one day to the search.
+In the process we can expect to see a host of other birds such as Greater Yellow-headed Vulture, Red-throated Caracara, Painted Parakeet, Black Nunbird, Black-spotted Barbet, White-throated Toucan, Yellow-tufted Woodpecker, Cayenne Jay and Green Oropendola.

+Day 5: This morning we’ll drive south through open ranchland reminiscent of the llanos in central Venezuela.
+We’ll stop at various roadside pools that hold a good selection of wetland-associated birds including ,Horned Screamer, Purple Gallinule, Black-collared Hawk, Yellow-chinned Spinetail, White-headed Marsh-Tyrant, and Yellow-hooded Blackbird.
 In the afternoon we’ll walk a side road through tall rainforest and scan the treetops from a clearing where in previous years we have seen a variety of raptors, parrots, toucans, aracaris, and cotingas.
 Night in Las Claritas.

 Day 11: The tour concludes this morning in Caracas.

-- (2013 Tour Price $3950)
+- 2017 Tour Price : $4,500

-* Tour invoices paid by check carry a modest discount.
+* Tour invoices paid by check carry a 4% discount.
 Details here.